-So here it is, my End of Year Reflection on this year’s running!
-I’m using the same format that I used in 2013 and 2012.
-I got it from Theodora’s blog, but a few weeks ago I saw Angela use it, crediting Miss Zippy.
-So I have no idea who came up with it, but it’s a great way of thinking things through.
+So here it is, my End of Year Reflection on 2015’s running!
+I’m using the same format that I used in 2012, 2013 and 2014!
+I got it from Theodora’s blog but it may have come from Miss Zippy.
+So I have no idea who came up with it, but it’s a great way of thinking things through so thanks anyway!

 Best Race Experience